-‘Top Chef: Colorado’ Recap: Episode 13 — A Little Place Called Aspen
+‘Top Chef: Colorado’ Recap: Episode 13 — ‘A Little Place Called Aspen’

 Quickfire Challenge

-The chefs head out to the wilderness to meet Padma Lakshmi, as guest judge Chris Cosentino is with her.
+The chefs headed out to the wilderness to meet Padma Lakshmi, who was with guest judge Chris Cosentino.
 For this challenge, they will have 40 minutes to catch a trout in the river and create their best trout dish.
 They had a pantry to use for other ingredients, which included canned fish in case they couldn’t catch one.

 Results